How To Be Successful In Any Job

 employees just want to do the least amount of work possible.

-make it fast and easy on themselves by sacrificing quality.
+make it fast and easy on themselves by sacrificing quality or taking shortcuts.

 pride in your work.
 Whether you are designing spacecraft for

 or flipping burgers at a fast-food restaurant, put your best

 effort into it.
 Make your work count.
 Let

 show that you care and that you are good at your job.
 When

 work is presented to the boss or to the customer, feel proud that they